-Internships in expressive therapies are available at our assisted living community at NewBridge on the Charles in Dedham, at Hebrew Rehabilitation Center in Boston and Dedham, at our senior living community in Brookline, and in hospice care.
+Internships in expressive therapies are available at our assisted living community at NewBridge on the Charles in Dedham, at our Hebrew Rehabilitation Center locations in Boston and at NewBridge on the Charles in Dedham, in skilled nursing at our Orchard Cove community in Canton, at our living community in Brookline, and in hospice care.
 You’ll lead or co-lead groups, and work one-on-one with patients alongside master’s-level mental health counselors who are also trained in modalities including art, dance and movement, and music.

 The expressive therapies team provides psycho-social support to patients experiencing a wide range of difficulties, including adjustment to aging, health status changes, depression, and anxiety.